Do you tend to overanalyze and overthink every email you get or write?

 When is a phone call better than an email?

-Hands up who amongst you has made a business phone call in the last week.
+Hands up who amongst you have made a business phone call in the last week?

 I bet I don’t see many hands in the air.
 (OK, that’s because this is a text — but you get my point.)